Dundee City West (Scottish Parliament constituency)

 The constituency was created for the 2011 Scottish Parliament election, and largely replaced the previous seat of Dundee West.
 Since creation it has been held by Joe FitzPatrick of the Scottish National Party; FitzPatrick had previously served as the member for Dundee West since the 2007 Scottish Parliament election.

 Electoral region

-The other nine constituencies of the North East Scotland region are Aberdeen Central, Aberdeen Donside, Aberdeen South and North Kincardine, Aberdeenshire East, Aberdeenshire West, Angus North and Mearns, Angus South, Banffshire and Buchan Coast and Dundee City East.
+The other nine constituencies of the North East Scotland region are: Aberdeen Central, Aberdeen Donside, Aberdeen South and North Kincardine, Aberdeenshire East, Aberdeenshire West, Angus North and Mearns, Angus South, Banffshire and Buchan Coast and Dundee City East.
 The region covers all of the Aberdeen City council area, the Aberdeenshire council area, the Angus council area, the Dundee City council area and part of the Moray council area.

 Constituency boundaries and council area

-Dundee City is represented by two constituencies in the Scottish Parliament: Dundee City East and Dundee City West.
+The Dundee City council area is represented by two constituencies in the Scottish Parliament: Dundee City East and Dundee City West.